rhtconsulting/ansible-redhat_cloudforms/README.md

 ### install-vddk.yml
 Installs the VMware Virtual Disk Development Kit (VDDK).
 This is required to enable Smart State Analysis (SSA) for VMware hosts.

+* You will need a VMware login to download the VDDK.
+We do not provide this due to VMware licensing requirements.

 #### Options
 | parameter        | required | default | comments
 |------------------|----------|---------|--------------------------------------------------------------------
 | cfme\_vddk\_path | Yes      |         | This is the file path, on the control node, of the downloaded VDDK.

+### uninstall-vddk.yml
+Uninstalls the VMware Virtual Disk Development Kit (VDDK).
+This can be utilized in conjunction with install-vddk.yml when an upgrade of the VDDK is required.